 This specialization has an extraordinary skill to wear a two-handed weapon in one hand; and this talent stands them out of any other class/spec in the game.
 The combat mechanic is opposite to previously described specialization – Fury Warriors mostly rely on a flurry of strikes, inflicted in a short period of time.
 Representatives of this spec have also an outstanding passive self-healing talent and an enlarged amount of health.

 Protection Warriors are symbols of reliability.
-A plate wearing Tank with a shield has a huge set of useful Cooldowns, one of which, the Ignore Pain ability lets Healers do their job properly and restore Tank’s health without the rush.
+A plate-wearing Tank with a shield has a huge set of useful Cooldowns, one of which, the Ignore Pain ability lets Healers do their job properly and restore Tank’s health without the rush.
 Over the BfA period, Protection Warriors were real kings of the Mythic + dungeons; unfortunately, it is expected to be changed once Shadowlands releases.
+In raids they are no very good too.

 There is one class in the history of World of Warcraft that always has been relevant and highly effective in melee zones, and that is Rogue.
 But this class is not easy to master and that is why not that many players choose Rogues.
 All its abilities, skills, and talents circle around invisibility and its advantages.
 Some of them may greatly simplify the in-game experience of the Rogues themselves and their allies.
 Examples: Vanish, Pick Lock, Cloak of Shadows, Distract, Feint, Shroud of Concealment.

 The Assassination Rogue relies on poisons and bleeding DoTs.
-The best results this specialization demonstrates in PvP and on single targeted bosses.
+Usually, the best results this specialization demonstrates in PvP and on single targeted bosses.
+Unfortunately, Assassination during 9.0.2 is still the worst spec for Rogues to play.

 The invisibility has had different advantages at different times, but in general, this specialization allows using obscurity abilities much more often.
-Subtlety Rogues are claimed to be the best choices against single targets in Shadowlands.
+Subtlety Rogues are claimed to be the best choices against single targets in 9.1 and also at PvP.

 Shamans still are rather popular among WoW players, even though they are not particularly strong at the beginning of each expansion.
 The only exception is Restoration Shaman, whose skills are needed in raids.
 Distinctive characteristics of Shamans are Bloodlust for the Horde players or Heroism for the Alliance, Reincarnation, numerous totems, and a form of a Ghost Wolf.